CtrlK

 Actionability

 Provides fully executable code examples for running the detection script, reading the JSON output, and applying recommendations for data loading, parallel processing, and GPU acceleration.
-Commands are copy-paste ready with specific library imports and decision logic.
+The bash commands and Python snippets are copy-paste ready with concrete examples.

 3 / 3